wajeehamushtaq/Aguadulce-assessment/README.md

 | Node JS | 16.17.0 |
 | Express JS | 4.18.2 |

+## API documentation
+All the documentation related to Authentication and Auction APIs are written within API Documentation.md file

 ## Local Machine Setup
 - Open Terminal and type
   ```